 - Specialty campaign structures with branding and communications considerations

-Before Baruch College/CUNY, Chris raised tens of millions of dollars in major gifts and ran a division of fund raising programs at the joint office of New York-Presbyterian Hospital and Weill Cornell Medical College.
-Chris was responsible for restructuring the annual giving programs to create a pipeline of major gifts donors to fuel two, concurrent campaigns, a $750 million campaign at the medical college and a $1 billion campaign at the hospital.
-Chris was one of the chief architects making the 120-person joint fund raising office compliant with the Health Insurance Portability and Accountability Act (HIPAA).
+Also before a career in consultancy, Chris raised tens of millions of dollars in major gifts and ran a division of fund-raising programs at the joint office of New York-Presbyterian Hospital and Weill Cornell Medical College.
+Chris was responsible for restructuring the annual giving programs to create a pipeline of major gifts donors to fuel two, concurrent campaigns, a $750 million campaign at the medical college, and a $1 billion campaign at the hospital.
+Chris was one of the chief architects making the 120-person joint fund-raising office compliant with the Health Insurance Portability and Accountability Act (HIPAA).

-Prior to embarking on a career in fund raising, Chris was a litigation attorney with Capriano, Lichtman and Flach, 80 Wall Street, New York.
-Licensed in New York, Pennsylvania, Massachusetts and Washington DC, Chris litigated in the five boroughs of New York, arguing appeals and trying cases to verdict in state and federal courts.
-During this time he represented many non-profit organizations including the Archdiocese of New York and many of its agencies.
+Early in his career, Chris was a litigation attorney with Capriano, Lichtman and Flach, 80 Wall Street, New York.
+Licensed in New York, Pennsylvania, Massachusetts, and Washington DC, Chris litigated in the five boroughs of New York, arguing appeals and trying cases to verdict in state and federal courts including the Second Circuit and the United States Supreme Court.
+During that time, he represented many non-profit organizations including the Archdiocese of New York and many of its agencies.